 Want to make a difference?
 Help out by taking on a project, or suggest one.

 If you want to do a thesis project or independent study that makes a difference, then start by finding out what is needed on campus.
 It’s always nice to have an eager audience interested in your work, and your products are better when that audience holds you accountable for doing it well.
 Here are a few questions and ideas as examples of projects that individuals or classes could take on.
-Read the complete list on Google Docs, to which you may add questions in the comments or contribute your own ideas.
+Read the complete list on Google Docs, or add questions in the comments or contribute your own ideas.

 This list is just a start.
 Any idea may be useful.
 Any idea can have a theoretical angle that makes it suitable for a thesis topic.
 Ideas can also be found in other locations, such as Princeton’s sustainability ideas list.